Child tax credit (United States): Eligibility

 The child tax credit is available to taxpayers who have a "qualifying child."
-A person is a "qualifying child" if they are under the age of 17 (or, in 2021, under the age of 18) by the end of the taxable year and meets the requirements of 26 U.S.C.
+A person is a "qualifying child" if they are under the age of 17 (or, in 2021, under the age of 18) at the end of the taxable year and meets the requirements of 26 U.S.C.
 Sec.
 152(c).
 In general, a qualifying child is any individual for whom the taxpayer can claim a dependency exemption and who is the taxpayer's son or daughter (or descendant of either), stepson or stepdaughter (or descendant of either), or eligible foster child.
 For unmarried couples or married couples filing separately, a qualifying child will be treated as such for the purpose of the CTC for the taxpayer who is the child's parent, or if not a parent, the taxpayer with the highest adjusted gross income (AGI) for the taxable year in accordance with 26 U.S.C.
 Sec.
 152(c)(4)(A).

 The Tax Cuts and Jobs Act of 2017 restricted the credit to only those dependent children possessing a Social Security Number (SSN); previously, dependents who did not possess a SSN because of their immigration status could still be eligible for the credit using an Individual Taxpayer Identification Number (ITIN).
+The One Big Beautiful Bill Act further extended this requirement to the parent claiming the credit (or one parent if filing jointly).

 To receive the credit as a refund there are income requirements, see Overview.